-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (1) Weighted-average exercise price of outstanding options, warrants and rights (C\$) (b) Number of securities remaining available for future issuances under equity compensation plans (excluding securities reflected in column (a)) (c) (2) (3) (4) Equity compensation plans approved by securityholders (Stock Option Plan and DSU Plan) 7,689,500 \$0.71 12,644,995 Equity compensation plans not approved by securityholders N/A N/A N/A Total 7,689,500 \$0.71 12,644,995
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (1) Weighted-average exercise price of outstanding options, warrants and rights (C\$) (b) Number of securities remaining available for future issuances under equity compensation plans (excluding securities reflected in column (a)) (c) (2) (3) (4) Equity compensation plans approved by securityholders (Stock Option Plan and DSU Plan) 7,042,766 7,042,766 \$0.94 Equity compensation plans not approved by securityholders N/A N/A N/A Total 7,042,766 \$0.94 13,697,327

-- (1) Comprised of 5,413,500 options and 2,276,000 DSUs. - (2) The maximum aggregate number of common shares issuable pursuant to security-based compensation arrangements of the Company and outstanding from time to time, including options and DSUs granted under the Stock Option Plan and DSU Plan, may not exceed 10% of the issued and outstanding common shares from time to time. - (3) The Company will, at all times while the Stock Option Plan is in effect, reserve a sufficient number of common shares to satisfy the requirements of the Stock Option Plan.
+- (2) The maximum aggregate number of common shares issuable pursuant to security-based compensation arrangements of the Company and outstanding from time to time, including options and DSUs granted under the Stock Option Plan and DSU Plan, may not exceed 10% of the issued and outstanding common shares from time to time. - (3) The Company will, at all times while the Stock Option Plan is in effect, reserve a sufficient number of common shares to satisfy the requirements of the Stock Option Plan.
 The Stock Option Plan provides that exercised options will automatically be available for subsequent grants and for the reservation and issuance of additional common shares pursuant to such options.
 Accordingly, the Stock Option Plan constitutes both a "rolling" plan and an "evergreen" plan, and its renewal must be approved by the Company's shareholders every three years in accordance with the policies of the TSX.
 The renewal of the Stock Option Plan was last approved on June 22, 2023. - (4) The maximum aggregate number of common shares issuable pursuant to DSUs granted under the DSU Plan and outstanding from time to time may not exceed that number which represents 2% of the issued and outstanding common shares from time to time.
 The Company will, at all times while the DSU Plan is in effect, reserve a sufficient number of common shares to satisfy the requirements of the DSU Plan.
 The DSU Plan also provides that redeemed DSUs will automatically be available for subsequent grants and for the reservation and issuance of additional common shares pursuant to such DSUs.
 Accordingly, the DSU Plan constitutes both a "rolling" plan and an "evergreen" plan, and its renewal must be approved by the Company's shareholders every three years in accordance with the policies of the TSX.
-The DSU Plan was approved by the Company's shareholders on June 10, 2021.
-The Company is asking shareholders to approve the renewal of the DSU Plan at the Meeting, failing which any further DSUs which may be granted under the DSU Plan will be redeemed for a cash payment only.
+The renewal of the DSU Plan was last approved on June 21, 2024.